NHERI-SimCenter/HydroUQ/Examples/hdro-0003/README.rst

 .. figure:: figures/MatlabScriptCopyToLocation.PNG
    :align: center
+   :alt: Screenshot of a computer file explorer window with a list of directories and files inside a folder named 'postProcessing.'
+Most items are folders named with different labels such as 'baseForces,' 'freeSurfaceVTK,' 'interface,' and several 'PressureProbe' and 'WaveGauge' folders, all modified on '10/8/2023 10:30 AM.'
+One file named 'plotData.m,' identified as MATLAB Code and sized 5 KB, has a red arrow pointing to it, highlighting its size.
+The breadcrumb navigation path at the top indicates the 'postProcessing' folder is inside the 'results' folder, which is within another 'results' folder in the 'Downloads' directory.
    :width: 600
    :figclass: align-center
     In the /src/ folder in the hrdo-0003 folder, an example matlab script is provided to look at time history data of the output probes